Romanian Air Force: World War II

 When Romania, allied with Nazi Germany, went to war against the Soviet Union on 22 June 1941, the ARR had 621 airplanes, including its locally made IAR 80 fighters.
 The air force accomplished hundreds of missions, contributing to Romania's recapture of Northern Bucovina and Bessarabia, which had been occupied by the Soviet Union a year earlier.
-By the end of the Siege of Odesa, the Romanian military fighters claimed about 600 air victories.
+By the end of the Siege of Odessa, the Romanian military fighters claimed about 600 air victories.
 The Royal Romanian Air Force fought on the Eastern Front, and in the defense of the country against Allied air raids, until 23 August 1944, bringing an important contribution to the great battles at Stalingrad, in Crimea, and the Ukrainian fronts.
 Between 1941 and 1944, Romanian aircraft won 2,000 air victories.
 The most famous flying aces were Captain Prince Constantin Cantacuzino, who gained 69 certified victories by the Romanian air victory standards, Captain Alexandru Șerbănescu, with 55 victories, and Captain Horia Agarici with 13 victories.

 In the aftermath of King Michael's Coup of 23 August 1944, Romania turned against Germany and joined the Allies.
 Between 24 and 31 August the ARR fought against the Luftwaffe, destroying 59 German aircraft.
 Continuing the campaign against the Axis, the Royal Romanian Air Force, organized in the 1st Air Corps, aided the Soviet and Romanian armies until 18 May 1945.
 The last victory scored by a Romanian pilot, although not officially registered, happened on 4 May when a Soviet Yak-3 was shot down in a clash with two Romanian Bf 109s.
 In the 1944-1945 campaign, the Air Force destroyed 126 enemy aircraft in battle (Note: Shot down by aircraft and by anti-aircraft artillery) while losing 176 aircraft itself, of which 30 in combat and the rest mainly in accidents.